k21971/EvilHack/doc/evilhack-changelog.md

 - Tortles have a chance of spawning with an oilskin sack
 - Corrections to commit concerning sacrifice gifts and tortles
 - Make tortles immune to various attacks while in their shell
+- Tortles gradually gain AC as they level up